JamesMartin1998/JavaScript-Project/README.md

 - How to Play Section
     - This section aims to explain the rules of the game and how to initiate the game with the buttons and interface on the website.
     - An ordered list shows the steps in order so the user can easily understand the procedure of the game.
-    - An image is shows to clearly show the relationship bewteen all of the weapons so the user can understand the possibe outcomes in the game.
+    - An image is used to clearly show the relationship bewteen all of the weapons so the user can understand the possibe outcomes in the game.

 ![Image showing the How to Play Section](/assets/images/how-to-play.png)